 PS: BRC will be submitting formal written testimony as well as attending in person.
 But your emails will make a difference.
 Please take a minute and use our step-by-step instructions.

 Easy Step-by-Step instructions on how to send your comments to the House Subcommittee on National Parks, Forests and Public Lands for the hearing on the impacts of OHV recreation on Federal Lands:

 NOTE: Your email will be considered Congressional Testimony.
 You must be polite and scrupulously accurate and factual.

-Cut and paste the following comments in to your email:
+STEP 2: Cut and paste the following comments in to your email: